Live the History!

 Source: “Idle Men, Idle Money,” The Salem News, September 11, 1931.

 Mullins Manufacturing Corporation was the evolution of many owners, name changes, and product lines.
-The original company was called "Kitteridge, Clark and Co." founded in 1872.
+The original company, founded in 1872, was called "Kitteridge, Clark and Co."
 The name was changed to "Kitteridge Cornice and Ornamental Co" when they started making decorative metal cornices and then statuaries for the outside of buildings.
 W.H.
 Mullins eventually bought into the company and in 1882 the name changed again to "Bakewell and Mullins Sheet Metal Statuary and Cornicework".
-There is said to have been as many as 11 name changes throughout the company's existence.
+Research indicates that there may have been as many as 11 name changes throughout the company's existence.
 Mullins became synonymous with many products: statues, metal boats, and later steel kitchens.

 The Mullins organization developed a new method of making statuary by working with sheet bronze and copper.
 One of their most famous statues was "Goddess Diana” designed by Augustus Saint-Gaudens.